skeeto/w64devkit/README.md

 # Portable C and C++ Development Kit for x64 Windows

-w64devkit is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows.
-It is the highest quality native toolchain for C, C++, and Fortran currently available on Windows.
+[w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows.
+See "Releases" for pre-built, ready-to-use kits.

 Included tools: